[Human Papillomavirus 9-valent Vaccine, Recombinant]

 Tell your doctor if you or your child have any of the following and they worry you:

-pain, swelling, redness, itching, bruising, bleeding, and a lump at or around the
+pain, swelling, redness, itching and bruising at or around the injection site

 fever or high temperature